• Loading stock data...

 Amid the suit, the Padres announced in November they had hired merchant bank BDT & MSD Partners to advise on a potential sale of all or part of the franchise.

-The San Diego Union-Tribune reported that Executives for the team and league are “in the process of presenting the team’s financials to prospective buyers.”
-According to Sportico, those prospective buyers include Dan Friedkin, who owns English Premier League soccer club Everton and Italian Serie A soccer team AS Roma through Pursuit Sports; as well as José E. Feliciano, co-founder of investment giant Clearlake Capital, which has invested in Premier League club Chelsea, according to Sportico.
+Reports indicate that the reduced uncertainty is helping move the sale process forward.
+The San Diego Union-Tribune reported that executives for the team and league are “in the process of presenting the team’s financials to prospective buyers.”
+According to Sportico, those prospective buyers include Dan Friedkin, who owns English Premier League soccer club Everton and Italian Serie A soccer team AS Roma through Pursuit Sports, and José E. Feliciano, cofounder of investment giant Clearlake Capital, which has invested in Premier League club Chelsea.
 Warriors owner Joe Lacob has also reportedly shown interest in the Padres.

 The Padres have an estimated value of $1.95 billion, according to Forbes, which puts them 17th in MLB.
 A sale could very well value them higher than that—the Twins, which Forbes values at $1.5 billion, recently sold two minority stakes at a valuation of about $1.75 billion.